m-aparna/Green-Buddy/README.md

 **1. Plant Information:** When users enter the name of a plant, they receive detailed information about it, including how to grow and care for it.

-**2. Care Guides:** Detailed care guides are available to help gardeners keep their plants healthy, covering everything from watering to pest control.
+**2. Plant Care Guides:** Detailed care guides are available to help gardeners keep their plants healthy, covering everything from watering to pest control.

 **3. Garden Shop Locator:** Users can find nearby gardening shops with information like ratings, addresses, and opening hours, making it easier to plan their visits and find what they need.